williscool/modern_js_app/design_notes.md

 - (would just test this in a seperate unit test) test that you can't invalid and you can input valid input in the amount section
 - hit the api. copy resp with chrome `copy` use it to make mock data to test algorithm on (do it for 1 product type too. algorithm will work on all once we have one)
 - once you have teh product types build an object where the keys are the currency types and the values are the currences it can be converted to.
+- there will be a gdax service at `gdax.ts` and that will use `utils` the process the response from the gdax api . the service should also handle errors and such
+- test quote algo
+- test happy path for gdax service init
+- test error paths for gdax service init
+- (mock the api respone json to test our algorithm with)